Hamidashi Creative: Characters

+Jailbreak

+In 2024, security researchers discovered that a specific save file for the PS4 version of Hamidashi Creative could be used as an entry point for a homebrew exploit.

 Adaptations

 Anime

 A 12-episode anime television series adaptation, created through a crowdfunding campaign, is produced by Hayabusa Film, chief directed by Hisayoshi Hirasawa, directed by Shige Fukase, written by Kōichi Arisu, and the character design was provided by Keiya Nakano based on Tsumire Utsunomiya's original design.
 It aired from October 4 to December 20, 2024 as a series of two-minute shorts.
 The series' theme song "Hayo, New World" is performed by Megu Sakuragawa.